Mikkomario/Utopia-Flow-Scala/README.txt

         FromModelFactoryWithSchema handles model parsing more easily using a schema to validate the model before using it.

+        New extensions added for java.time.Year, java.time.LocalDate and java.time.YearMonth

     Updates & Changes
     -----------------